European stocks closed flat on Friday afternoon's trade after ECB comments.

 Oil prices settled slightly higher on Friday to put up a fifth straight weekly gain for U.S. crude.

 Gold was on track for its first weekly gain in four weeks on steady physical buying from China and exchange-traded funds.

-U.S. stock index futures indicated a higher open on Friday morning as traders eyed the release of manufacturing PMI at 9:45 a.m.
-ET.
+U.S. stock index futures pointed to a lower open on Friday morning as traders eyed several big earnings reports.

 Stocks closed lower Thursday, after a sharp fall in oil prices, while investors parsed through key U.S. economic data.

 U.S. government debt prices were mixed on Thursday after the European Central Bank kept interest rates unchanged.

 Asian markets were mostly up and the Mexican peso strengthened against the dollar on Thursday after the final U.S. Presidential debate.

 The euro fell Thursday after European Central Bank President Mario Draghi said the bank did not discuss ending bond purchases.

 Oil fell on profit-taking after markets rallied due to a draw in U.S. stocks and expectations of an OPEC-led cut.